nesk/akkurate/documentation/topics/harness-the-dsl.md

 }
 ```

-> Remember, before accessing the properties inside the `Validator`, to trigger code generation by building your
+> Remember to trigger code generation before accessing the properties inside the `Validator`, you can do this by
-> project.
+> building your project.

 {style="note"}